Research Interests

 Music lyrics

 This is a multifaceted project looking at new methodological approaches to text analysis.
 In the initial project, we explore one artist’s cannon and analyze distinctions between rhetoric-focused and emotion-focused language, mapping a landscape across the career of Taylor Swift.
-This article just received a revise and resubmit.
+This article is forthcoming at Psychology of Creativity, Aesthetics, and the Arts.

 Our follow-up project expands beyond one artist to look more generally at pop music.